visforvali/ws297y/notes/notes-9.1.md

 6. Star, the aspiration ([King of Swords, Reversed](https://labyrinthos.co/blogs/tarot-card-meanings-list/king-of-swords-meaning-tarot-card-meanings){:target="_blank"})
 7. Earth, the return ([World](https://labyrinthos.co/blogs/tarot-card-meanings-list/the-world-meaning-major-arcana-tarot-card-meanings){:target="_blank"})

-**Post-Prediction Journaling**: How does this person inspire people in the new world?
+**Post-Prediction Journaling**: *Your visitor leaves, with each new step they take towards the future the waves of their influence spread out amongst those around them.* How does this person inspire people in the new world?
 Who wishes to stop them?

 ### Day 5 Visitor: An Archivist